 Thinking about buying a NYC place with a mortgage next year, or refinancing your existing loan--perhaps to renovate or consolidate debt?
-Here are 5 mortgage trends you should keep an eye on, says Robbie Gendels, a senior loan officer in the New York City office of National Cooperative Bank.
+Here are 5 mortgage trends you should keep an eye on, says Brittney Baldwin, vice president of National Cooperative Bank.

 1. Interest rates heading up

 The National Association of Realtors is forecasting an increase in the 30-year mortgage rate for 2014, with rates in the fourth quarter of 2014 climbing up to 5.40%.

 "But while the 30-year mortgage rate has increased since its lowest level in 2012, it is important to remember that rates are still at historic lows," says Baldwin.

 In 2008, for example, the annual average interest rate for a 30-year mortgage was 6.02%.
 Financing $100,000 would have resulted in a monthly payment of $600.84, says Baldwin.
 At today's rates of 4.50%, the monthly payment on $100,000 is $506.69.